preettrank53/JobCrew/README.md

 ## Architecture

 The JobCrew pipeline uses a multi-agent system to handle the complex workflow of job application preparation.
-By delegating specific responsibilities to specialized agents, the system ensures that each phase of the process—from requirement extraction to document generation—is handled with high precision and contextual awareness.
+By delegating specific responsibilities to specialized agents, the system ensures that each phase of the process—from requirement extraction to document generation and gap analysis—is handled with high precision and contextual awareness.

 ```
 USAJobs API → Job Listings → User Selection